-The Alaska Visa Card has an annual fee of $75, which is not waived the first year.
-Even with the annual fee, most cardholders would agree that the companion ticket alone justifies this cost.
+The Alaska Visa Card has an annual fee of $75.
+Even with the annual fee, most cardholders would agree that the companion ticket alone justifies the ongoing cost.
 Using this ticket along with your miles received means great travel discounts when you fly on Alaska Airlines.

 Alaska Airlines is home to one of the highest value frequent flyer programs of any airline.
 This is owing in part to Alaska not being a member of any global airline alliances, and therefore being able to pick and choose its partners.
 It's also due to Mileage Plan's fantastic award chart, which features some of the best value awards available today.